Cherreads

 Bodies in time with the beat.
 And something deeper.

-The other hand hovered near her arm again.
+The other hovered near her arm.
 Not quite touching.

 Naya's chest rose too fast.
 Her heart outpaced the music.